 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents who were given antianxiety medications.
-These medications are typically given to patients suffering from depression or anxiety.
+This indicates the percent of patients who were given antianxiety medications.
+Antianxiety drugs are prescribed to patients suffering from anxiety or depression.

 Managing Depression Among Residents